 Come and admire the cartoons of Europe in person!

-We are delighted to present the complete 2020 shortlist of beautiful cartoons in a special exhibition.
-Visit our cartoon exhibition – starting in Maastricht:
+We are delighted to present the complete 2020 shortlist of beautiful cartoons in a special exhibition traveling across Europe.
+We will inform you here on new dates and locations of the exhibition.

 A very special thanks to